-Frequent arguments with family and friends linked to doubling in death risk in middle ageMay 8th, 2014 in Health /
+Frequent arguments with family and friends linked to doubling in death risk in middle ageMay 8, 2014 in Medicine & Health / Health

 Frequent arguments with partners, relatives, or neighbours may boost the risk of death from any cause in middle age, suggests research published online in the Journal of Epidemiology & Community Health.